Tailings: Phytostabilisation

 Phytostabilisation is a form of phytoremediation that uses hyperaccumulator plants for long-term stabilisation and containment of tailings, by sequestering pollutants in soil near the roots.
 The plant's presence can reduce wind erosion, or the plant's roots can prevent water erosion, immobilise metals by adsorption or accumulation, and provide a zone around the roots where the metals can precipitate and stabilise.
 Pollutants become less bioavailable and livestock, wildlife, and human exposure is reduced.
 This approach can be especially useful in dry environments, which are subject to wind and water dispersion.

-Different methods

-Considerable effort and research continues to be made into discovering and refining better methods of tailings disposal.
-Research at the Porgera Gold Mine is focusing on developing a method of combining tailings products with coarse waste rock and waste muds to create a product that can be stored on the surface in generic-looking waste dumps or stockpiles.
-This would allow the current use of riverine disposal to cease.
-Considerable work remains to be done.
-However, co-disposal has been successfully implemented by several designers including AMEC at, for example, the Elkview Mine in British Columbia.

 Pond reclamation by microbiology

 During extraction of the oil from oil sand, tailings consisting of water, silt, clays, and other solvents are also created.
 This solid will become mature fine tailings by gravity.
 Foght et al (1985) estimated that there are 10^{3} anaerobic heterotrophs and 10^{4} sulfate-reducing prokaryotes per milliliter in the tailings pond, based on conventional most probable number methods.
 Foght set up an experiment with two tailings ponds and an analysis of the archaea, bacteria, and the gas released from tailings ponds showed that those were methanogens.
 As the depth increased, the moles of CH_{4} released actually decreased.

 Siddique (2006, 2007) states that methanogens in the tailings pond live and reproduce by anaerobic degradation, which will lower the molecular weight from naphtha to aliphatic, aromatic hydrocarbons, carbon dioxide and methane.
 Those archaea and bacteria can degrade the naphtha, which was considered as waste during the procedure of refining oil.
 Both of those degraded products are useful.
 Aliphatic, aromatic hydrocarbons and methane can be used as fuel in the humans' daily lives.
 In other words, these methanogens improve the coefficient of utilization.
 Moreover, these methanogens change the structure of the tailings pond and help the pore water efflux to be reused for processing oil sands.
 Because the archaea and bacteria metabolize and release bubbles within the tailings, the pore water can go through the soil easily.
 Since they accelerate the densification of mature fine tailings, the tailings ponds are enabled to settle the solids more quickly so that the tailings can be reclaimed earlier.
 Moreover, the water released from the tailings can be used in the procedure of refining oil.
 Reducing the demand of water can also protect the environment from drought.